rlugojr/linkurious-enterprise-manual/Coloring_The_Nodes_And_Edges/README.md

-# Coloring The Nodes And Edges
+# Apply Colors To The Nodes And Edges

 In this first chapter, we'll learn how to color nodes and edges according to their properties.